Wildflowers For Bees

 ...have been selected to particularly benefit a variety of bees.
 They aren't just attractive and good sources of nectar for pollinators, but they're also essential foodplants for butterfly and moth larvae too.
 They will thrive on a variety of soil types.
 Using small plug plants is a useful way of quickly establishing plants.
 If you are planting them into existing sward, keep a small ring clear of grass around each plant as they establish.
 Use 5 per square metre.

-Tray of 104 native British plug plants selected for bees from a mixture of: Betony, Bird's Foot Trefoil (pictured, courtesy Gwirrel's Garden), Clustered Bell Flower, Cowslip, Foxglove (plant in shade), Great Burnet, Hawkweed, Hedgerow Cranesbill, Red Clover, Rock Rose, Thyme, Tufted Vetch, White Clover
+Tray of 104 native British plug plants selected for bees from a mixture to include some of: Agrimony, Autumn hawkbit, Betony, Bird's Foot trefoil, Cowslip, Field scabious, Foxglove (plant in shade), Marjoram, Wild red clover (pictured), Rock rose, Selfheal, Tufted vetch.

-** Please note: We may substitute other suitable plug plants depending on availability and season **
+** Please note: We may substitute other suitable plug plants depending on availability and season, and will also include additional species**

-One tray costs £75, and two or more are £70 each, meaning these small (55cc) native wildflower plug plants work out at 52p/plant before VAT and delivery.
+One tray costs £75, meaning these small (55cc) native wildflower plug plants work out at 52p/plant before VAT and delivery.
 The plants are labelled.

 All these bee plants are British grown from guaranteed native seed, most of which is collected by the suppliers themselves.
 They're grown without the use of peat, fungicides or pesticides.